iamdavidxu/Airbnb-Data-Modeling/README.md

 - Reflection.md: Refleating on the process creating and analyzing the database.

+## Acknowledgements
+Members who contributed to this project: Ali Amezcua-Toscano, Aryan Shah, Asma Masude.

 This project is associated with INFO 330 Databases And Data Modeling at the University of Washington.

-## Acknowledgements
-Other members who contributed to this project: Ali Amezcua-Toscano, Aryan Shah, Asma Masude.